Host A Summer Enrichment Program Intern

 - In the "Enter your Organization:" form, enter IFDSEP.

 - Enter your profile information.
 Be sure to fill out the grey "Host Site Section".
 Skip the blue "Student Section".

 - Once you have completed the registration, you will receive an email with your Profile Id.
 Save that email.
 You'll need that to login, update your profile and search for interns.

-- Download and review the SEP Host Site Manual.
+- Download and review the SEP Host Site Handbook.
 (Your guide to administrating the SEP for your host site.)